Wanderson (footballer, born 7 October 1994)

-Wanderson Maciel Sousa Campos (born 7 October 1994), known as Wanderson, is a professional footballer who plays for Brazilian club Cruzeiro as a left winger.
+Wanderson Maciel Sousa Campos (born 7 October 1994), known as Wanderson, is a Belgian professional footballer who plays for Brazilian club Cruzeiro as a left winger.

 Club career

 Early career

 Born in Liège, Wanderson joined AFC Ajax's youth setup in 2002, aged eight, as his father was playing for the club.
 In 2009, again following his father, he joined Beerschot AC.
 After progressing through the latter's youth setup, he made his first team and Pro League debut on 31 October 2012, starting in a 1–3 away loss against Cercle Brugge.

 Wanderson appeared in six league matches for Beerschot before the club was relegated and subsequently declared bankruptcy.
 On 20 June 2013 he signed a two-year deal with Lierse SK, after impressing on a trial.

 Wanderson made his Lierse debut on 27 July 2013, in a 1–2 home loss against Zulte-Waregem, and scored his first professional goal on 23 November, netting the first in a 4–2 win at Cercle Brugge.
 In October 2014 he was linked as a target to the likes of Celtic, Swansea City, West Ham United, Queens Park Rangers, Sunderland and Aston Villa, but none of them made any formal bids for the player.

 Wanderson played for the Belgium national under-16 football team.